gycsaba96/mold-udp-example/README.md

-# P4RROT Skeleton Project
+# MoldUDP example for P4RROT

-An easy way to start using [P4RROT](https://github.com/Team-P4RROT/P4RROT).
+A motivating examle on how to use [P4RROT](https://github.com/Team-P4RROT/P4RROT) for High-Frequency Trading.

 ## Dependencies